 But these considerations rarely, if ever, warrant a cost-insensitive defense.
 Securities class actions are typically defended and resolved with D&O insurance.
 D&O insurance limits of liability are depleted by defense costs, which means that each dollar spent on defense costs decreases the amount of policy proceeds available to resolve the case.
 At the end of a securities class action, a board will very rarely ask, “why didn’t we hire a more expensive law firm?”
 Instead, the question will be, “why did we have to write a $10 million check to settle the case?”
 Few GCs would want to have to answer: “because we hired a more expensive law firm than we needed to.”

 That takes us to the heart of the HBR article: “do we need to hire an expensive law firm?”
 After all, in a securities class action, the theoretical damages can be very large, often characterized as “bet the company,” and the fortunes of the company’s directors and officers are theoretically implicated.
-Certainly, when directors and officers are individually named in a lawsuit, their initial gut reaction may be to turn to biglaw firms regardless of price, if they believe that the biglaw brand name will guarantee them a positive result.
+Certainly, when directors and officers are individually named in a lawsuit, their initial gut reaction may be to turn to firms with marquee names regardless of price, if they believe that the firm’s brand name will guarantee them a positive result.

-Biglaw capitalizes on these fears.
-But, of course, hiring a biglaw firm does not guarantee a positive result.
+Firms with marquee names capitalize on these fears.
+But, of course, hiring a brand-name firm does not guarantee a positive result.
 The vast majority of securities class actions are very manageable.
 They follow a predictable course of litigation, and can be resolved for a fairly predictable amount, regardless how high the theoretical damages.
 And it is exceedingly rare for an individual director or officer to write a check to settle the litigation.
 Indeed, the biggest practical personal financial risk to an individual director or officer is exhaustion of D&O policy proceeds due to defense costs that are higher than necessary.

-Lurking behind these considerations are two central questions: “aren’t lawyers at biglaw firms better?” and “don’t I need biglaw resources?”
+Lurking behind these considerations are two central questions: “aren’t lawyers at firms with marquee names better?” and “don’t I need the resources these firms offer?”

-“Aren’t lawyers at biglaw law firms better?”
+“Aren’t lawyers at firms with marquee names better?”
 Not necessarily.
 That’s the main point of the GC survey discussed in the HBR article.

-To be sure, there are excellent securities litigators at many biglaw firms.
-But the blanket notion that biglaw securities litigators are more capable than their non-biglaw counterparts is false.
-And it’s not even a probative question when comparing biglaw lawyers to non-biglaw lawyers who came from biglaw.
-In the WSJ article, Blockbuster’s general counsel, in explaining why his company often seeks out attorneys from more economical areas of the country, pointed out that many of the attorneys in less expensive firms came from biglaw firms.
-Many top law school graduates and former biglaw attorneys practice at non-biglaw firms, not because they were not talented enough to succeed at a biglaw firm, but for personal reasons, including a desire to live in a city other than New York, the Bay Area, or Los Angeles, to find work-life balance, to have the freedom to design a better way of defending cases, or to develop legal skills at a faster pace than is usually available at a biglaw firm.
+To be sure, there are excellent securities litigators at many such firms.
+But the blanket notion that they are more capable than firms that emphasize value is false.
+And it’s not even a probative question when the lawyers at value-based firms came from firms with marquee names.
+In the WSJ article, Blockbuster’s general counsel, in explaining why his company often seeks out attorneys from more economical areas of the country, pointed out that many of the attorneys in less expensive firms came from more expensive firms.

-Don’t I need biglaw resources?
+Don’t I need the resources of a firm with a marquee name?
 There are two primary answers.
 First, from both a quality and an efficiency standpoint, securities litigation defense is best handled by a small team through the motion–to-dismiss process.
 Prior to a court’s decision on the motion to dismiss, the only key tasks are a focused fact investigation and the briefing on the motion to dismiss.
 As to both, fewer lawyers means higher quality.

 The bottom line of all this is simply common sense: within the qualified group of lawyers, a company should look for value – the right mix of experience, expertise, efficiency, and cost – as it does with any significant corporate expenditure.